-Classes for MET certification training shall be provided to the Fire Safety Coordinator, tenant designated Fire Wardens, all property management employees, staff and/or contract personnel, by an instructor approved by the Fire Marshal to certify that they have been trained in accordance with the requirements of the City of Houston Fire Code and this standard.
+Classes for MET Certification Training shall be provided to the Fire Safety Coordinator, tenant designated Fire Wardens, and all property management employees, staff and/or contract personnel.
+Classes must be led by an approved training instructor that has been approved by the Fire Marshal.
+Upon completion of the training program, instructors must certify that the participants have been trained in accordance with the requirements of the City of Houston Fire Code and this standard.